|

 title in libraries around the country.

-In the late nineties, Dan was deeply involved with his son's
+In the late nineties, I was deeply involved with my son's

 band, Lifeboy, helping them secure a recording contract with Sire